 Mark has co-founded several wildlife-tour companies over the years, including Wild Oceans, Discover the World and Ocean Wanderers.
 He now leads the occasional wildlife or wildlife-photography holidays, which are hugely popular.

-He will be leading a variety of exciting trips over the next couple of years, from the Antarctic Peninsula and Baffin Island to Baja California, Mexico.
+He will be leading a few exciting trips over the next couple of years to places such as Svalbard, Southeast Alaska and Baja California, Mexico.

 Mark worked for several international conservation organisations in the 1980s (in the UK, Switzerland and Kenya) and now advises many on a consultancy basis.
 He spends a lot of time voluntarily raising funds and awareness for conservation and holds official positions in several charities, as follows.

-Mark also supports shark and marine conservation charities Bite-Back and The Shark Trust, as well as Fauna & Flora International, and Raincoast Conservation Foundation which protects the precious coastal forests of British Columbia.
+Mark also supports shark and marine conservation charities Bite-Back and The Shark Trust, as well as Fauna & Flora International, Raincoast Conservation Foundation, which protects the precious coastal forests of British Columbia

 For other charities that Mark supports, click here.